admin-ch/CovidCertificate-Apidoc/README.md

 #### Content signature

 The content transferred to the REST API is signed with the "SwissGov Regular CA 01" certificate.
-The public key of the "SwissGov Regular CA 01" certificate has not to be added to the API request.
+The public key of the "SwissGov Regular CA 01" certificate should not be added to the API request.

-The process is the following:
+The process is as follows:

 1. Primary system creates a hash of the payload to be sent = data used to create the covid certificate (JSON data) or revocation data (JSON data).
+This also includes the one-time password.
 2. Primary system encrypts this hash using the private key of the "SwissGov Regular CA 01" certificate used to authenticate itself.
-"SHA256withRSA" is the used algorithm.
+"SHA256withRSA" is used as the signature algorithm.
 It corresponds with "RSASSA-PKCS1-v1_5" from the [RFC](https://datatracker.ietf.org/doc/html/rfc3447).
-3. The signed hash is placed in the request header.
+3. The signed hash is placed in the request header as `X-Signature`.
-4. Primary system places the JSON data (inclusive the one-time password) in the payload and sends the message to generation REST API or to revocation REST API.
+4. Primary system places the JSON data (including the one-time password) in the payload and sends the message to generation REST API or to revocation REST API.

 ## Certificate data

 3 types of covid certificate can be produced: vaccination, test or recovery.
 One covid certificate contains only one type.
-The personal data are common to all covid certificates.
-The other data are specific to the type of certificate..
+The personal data section is the same for all covid certificates.
+The other data is specific to the type of certificate.

 ### Personal data